 E. Willowbrook Drive & Fountain Place

 Currently, Willbrook is a passive park with 17 acres of green space that follows a small creek from South Church Street to Front Street.
-Near Church Street and Fountain Place, there is a small playground and shelter available.
+Near Church Street and Fountain Place.
 The City of Burlington and the New Leaf Society are partnering to turn this passive park into Willowbrook Arboretum.
-Find out more information on the plans and design for the arboretum here.
+Find out more information on the plans, design and progress for the arboretum here.